All Episodes

 And what does the Constitution say?

-And are we completely going to abandon completely abandon that because that's what we've done at this point.
+And are we completely going to abandon that?

-We've let it be an executive decision.
+We've let it to be an executive decision.

 So the federal courts have ruled pretty unanimously that Congress has to play a role here, a pretty significant role.

-So it'll be interesting to see if the Supreme Court simply says, let the lower court decision decide if that's the fact.
+So it'll be interesting to see if the Supreme Court simply says let the lower court decision decide if that's the fact.

 And by the way, it's American corporations who pay the tariffs.

-They're the ones who write this check to the Treasury, not foreign governments now, foreign countries will work with companies so that they pay part of it indirectly.
+Now, foreign countries will work with companies so that they pay part of it indirectly.

 So that sort of thing is going on right now.

-And this is why prices have not particularly gone up very much in the US so far because deals that are being made between the importers and the exporters, each one taking a little bit of the cost.
+And this is why prices have not particularly gone up very much in the U.S. so far, because deals that are being made between the importers and the exporters, each one taking a little bit of the cost.

 So yeah, the unconstitutional, this could be a constitutional issue coming up here, and it could be a really major one.